HO-3 vs HO-5 Home Insurance: Which Policy Offers Better Coverage?

 Does HO-5 cover everything?

 No. While HO-5 is the broadest standard homeowners policy available, it still has exclusions.
-Common exclusions include floods, earthquakes, earth movement, power failure, neglect, intentional acts, and normal wear and tear.
-You'll need separate policies — such as flood insurance through FEMA's NFIP or a standalone earthquake policy — to cover those risks.
+Common exclusions include floods, earthquakes, earth movement, sewer backup, mold, pests, power failure, neglect, intentional acts, and normal wear and tear.
+You'll need separate policies, such as flood insurance through FEMA's NFIP or a standalone earthquake policy, to cover those risks.

 HO-5 policies are typically available for newer homes in lower-risk areas.
-Insurers may decline to offer HO-5 coverage for older homes, homes in high-crime areas, or properties in regions prone to natural disasters.
+As climate risk reshapes underwriting in 2026, insurers are increasingly declining HO-5 coverage for older homes, homes in high-crime areas, or properties in regions prone to wildfires, hurricanes, or flooding.
 HO-3 has much wider availability and can be obtained for most single-family owner-occupied homes regardless of age or location.
 Check with multiple insurers to see if your home qualifies for HO-5 before assuming it's unavailable.

 Compare Home Insurance Plans in Ohio